photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] The user interface can't communicate properly with your server, for example, because a proxy is misconfigured (check its config and try without a proxy)
 - [ ] Your proxy, router, or firewall has a request rate limit, so some requests fail
 - [ ] There are other network problems caused by a firewall, router, or unstable connection
-- [ ] An ad blocker is blocking requests (disable it or add an exception)
+- [ ] An ad blocker blocks requests (disable it or add an exception)
-- [ ] You are connected to the wrong server, CDN, or a DNS entry hasn't been updated yet
+- [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet.

 We also recommend checking your Docker logs for messages like *disk full*, *wrong permissions*, and *killed* as described above.
 If a service has been killed or otherwise automatically terminated, this points to a memory problem.

+#### Videos Don't Play ####

+If videos do not play and/or you only see a white/black area when you open a video:

+- [ ] You are using an [incompatible browser](index.md#browsers), e.g. without AVC support (try another browser)
+- [ ] AVC support or related JavaScript features have been disabled in your browser (check the settings and try another browser)
+- [ ] It is a large non-AVC video that needs to be transcoded first (wait or pre-transcode with the [convert command](http://localhost:8000/getting-started/docker-compose/#command-line-interface))
+- [ ] An ad blocker blocks requests (disable it or add an exception)
+- [ ] Files are stored on an unreliable device such as a USB flash drive or a shared network folder (check if the files are accessible)
+- [ ] There are network problems caused by a proxy, firewall, or unstable connection (try a direct connection)
+- [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet.

 #### App Not Loading ####